 Making your own clothes is a great money saving skill and enables you to have unique to you clothes at a fraction of the cost of designer labels.

-Why not utilise these skills to carry out repairs on other peoples clothes?
+Why not utilize these skills to carry out repairs on other peoples clothes?

 I find any trousers I look at buying are way too long for me, since when did everyone suddenly get an inside leg measurement of 34 inches and more?